BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/CalEnviroScreen-Comparison-Analysis/README.md

 **Bay Area Counties**
 The nine-county San Francisco Bay Area: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.

+## CES 4.0 vs. CES 5.0 — Key Differences

+### What stayed the same conceptually

+Both CES 4.0 and CES 5.0 are statewide, tract-level screening tools intended to rank cumulative burden using a combination of environmental exposures, environmental effects, sensitive populations, and socioeconomic factors.
+In both versions, "DAC-like" geographies are commonly operationalized as tracts scoring in the top quartile of the overall score percentile — in our tables, that means a CES score percentile **≥ 75** for each version.

+### What changed materially in CES 5.0

+CES 5.0 is best understood as an update in three broad ways:

+**Data refresh and indicator updates**
+CES 5.0 refreshes the underlying datasets and, in some cases, replaces or re-specifies indicators to reflect newer methods and data availability.
+In practice this shifts which tracts land above the 75th-percentile cut, even when the overall framework is similar, because small indicator definition changes can move borderline tracts across the threshold.

+**Method refinements that can change rankings**
+Even when indicator categories remain familiar, CES 5.0 includes refinements to the scoring pipeline — such as re-benchmarking percentiles, updating how indicators are normalized, and improving handling of missingness.
+Those "plumbing" updates can change the distribution of scores and therefore the composition of the top-quartile tracts.

+**Geography and comparability caveat**
+CES 4.0 was published on a 2010 tract framework, while CES 5.0 is published on a 2020 tract framework.
+Any direct comparison therefore requires a crosswalk.
+In our analysis, CES 4.0 was crosswalked from 2010 → 2020 tracts using a population-weighted interpolation so it can be compared to EPCs and CES 5.0 on the same 2020 geography.
+This is the methodologically correct approach for an overlay, but it means measured CES 4.0 vs. CES 5.0 differences reflect both true score changes and boundary changes.

 ## Methodology